 Men’s Cornerstone Corner – Getting Ready to Retreat

 We’ve been hearing a lot about mercy lately.
 Mercy is one of God’s greatest gifts, and provides us all with a second chance to grow and live as He intended us to.
 Our program offers all men a second chance to grow in their faith with God’s mercy.

-Regardless of where you are in your faith journey, we invite you to “Let Go, Let God”, and renew yourself at our annual Men’s Cornerstone retreat on March 20-21, 2020.
-Cornerstone is a 26-hour experience where men from all backgrounds share their faith journey and emerge as better people for themselves, their families, and their friends.
+Regardless of where you are in your faith journey, we invite you to “Let Go, Let God”, and renew yourself at our annual Men’s Cornerstone retreat on March 21, 2020 from 8:00 a.m. to 8:00 p.m. in the Church Hall.
+Cornerstone is an experience where men from all backgrounds share their faith journey and emerge as better people for themselves, their families, and their friends.